 POINTS OF INTEREST IN BUDAPEST

-To help you better understand where everything is, I’ve pinned the places recommended in this guide on this map.
-Follow the link to open the interactive map in a new window.
+To help you better understand where everything is, I’ve pinned the places recommended in this Budapest travel guide on this map.
+Follow the link to open the live map in a new window.

 Getting around Budapest is easy.
 It’s a very walkable city but it also has an extensive metro, tram, bus, and ferry system.
 You can use the Bolt app to book rides and the city has a bike sharing system called BuBi Bike.